Level: For Any level

 • Why sourdough bread is easier to digest and more nutritious.

-The workshop is informal and based around developing, observing and recording one bread bake over the three day transformation from flour, water, salt and starter to a sourdough loaf ( pastry or cake).
+The workshop is informal and based around developing, observing and recording one bread bake over the two day transformation from flour, water, salt and starter to a sourdough loaf ( pastry or cake).
 Its about understanding the process, and slowing down to experiment, research, write and record the process so that you can recreate the bread you like best at home.

 Whilst we are working with the dough we will be enjoying delicious food to accompany the bread.
 We’ll make soup, culture some butter, make some fruit compote, and ferment some kvass.